lfavreli/call-logs-converter/README.md

 ### Core Technologies

-- **Java 21**: Utilizes new features such as Pattern Matching for `instanceof`, Record Classes or Sequenced Collections.
+- **Java 21**: Utilizes new features such as Pattern Matching for `instanceof`, Record and Sequenced Collections.
-- **Spring Boot**: Provides a robust framework for building production-ready applications.
+- **Spring Boot**: Framework for building production-ready applications.
 - **Spring WebFlux & Reactor**: Enables asynchronous and non-blocking communication using reactive programming paradigms.
-- **Maven Wrapper**: Ensures consistent Maven versions across different environments for building and managing the project.
+- **Maven Wrapper**: Ensures consistent Maven versions across different environments for managing the project.

 ### Architecture

 - **Hexagonal Architecture**: Organizes the code using the ports and adapters pattern to separate concerns and improve testability and maintainability.
-- **Asynchronous Processing with SSE**: Utilizes Server-Sent Events (SSE) to notify users about the conversion status in real-time, leveraging the power of asynchronous communication.
+- **Asynchronous Processing with SSE**: Utilizes Server-Sent Events (SSE) to notify users about the conversion status in real-time by leveraging asynchronous communication.

 ### Reactive Components